 - Can exert a “dominant influence” over your company

-Basically, if another business controls your company, you are ‘linked’.
+In short, if another business controls your company, you are ‘linked’.

-A good example of this is if you were running a small SME airline and Richard Branson personally owns 51% of your company.
+A good example of this is if you were running a small SME airline and Richard Branson personally owned 51% of your company.
 In that case, you are also linked to any other companies of which he owns 51% or more.

-If your company is linked to another, you must include the personnel and finances of the linked businesses, plus those of any other firms that business is linked to, when you take the company size test.
+If your company is linked to another, you must include the personnel and finances of the linked businesses, plus those of any other firms that the business is linked to, when you take the company size test.

 So, it’s perfectly possible that, although your company is an SME by any traditional standard, being a linked enterprise could push you into the large company bracket.

-This means you’ll have to apply for the RDEC scheme instead of SME R&D Tax Relief, and earn much less funding.
+This means you’ll have to apply for the RDEC scheme instead of SME R&D Tax Relief and earn much less funding.

 A partner enterprise is one that owns between 25% and 50% of another business.
 A significant share.
 But not a controlling stake.

 Here’s an example.
 If PartnerCo owns 30% of your business, you are a partner of PartnerCo.
 But, because they don’t control you, you are not linked.